Thin and crispy oatmeal lace cookies can seem magical if you have never made them before, but they are actually very simple.

 The other secret to making this cookies is to spread the batter into a thin layer on the baking sheet so the cookies bake evenly.

-If you just pile the cookie batter in heaping spoonfuls, the center of the cookie will be thicker than the edges.
+If you just pile the cookie batter in heaping spoonfuls, the center of the cookie will be thicker than the edges and the cookies won’t become fully crispy.
 You want an even distribution of oats and a thin layer of batter to create the crispy, lacy magic.

 Oatmeal Lace Cookies RecipePrint